 - We lived in Union County, so our train line went direct into Penn Station.
 However, we went to Newark to take the PATH downtown, away from the crowds.
 Then, we took the subway direct to Columbus Circle.
-Check out all your transportation options – depending on where you live, driving might be the fastest way, but know you’ll need to walk through the city to get to your viewing point.
+Check out all your transportation options – depending on where you live, driving into Manhattan might be the fastest way, but know you’ll need to walk through the city to get to your viewing point.
 If you drive, consider using a parking app like SpotHero to reserve a parking space.

 - The parade starts at 9 AM at 77th and Central Park West, and at Columbus Circle turns to Central Park South to make its way to 6th Avenue.
 Lots of roads nearby will be closed that day so if you’re driving be sure to check the news or city websites.
-The City of New York will list closed streets on their website.
+The NYPD will list closed streets on their website.
 The subways will run as usual, but some bus lines will experience a detour – information will be listed here.

 - Try to keep the stroller at home.
 My son was under 2 so we brought the stroller and the crowds were so thick we couldn’t push it for sure, and ended up having to carry it most of the time.
-Thankfully, we had one more adult than children, so one could be in charge of the stroller while the other two kept the kids close.
+Thankfully, adults outnumbered children for us, so one could be in charge of the stroller while the other two kept the kids close.